List of unproduced DC Comics projects: Smallville Justice League spin-off

 After the show's debut of Justice League in the Smallville episode "Justice", there was a consideration for the Justice League spin-off, but it never came to fruition.
 Smallville writer Steven S. DeKnight revealed that a spin-off Justice League series was expected to happen after the episode "Justice" and would have continued the story of Oliver Queen and his new team.

 JLA/Avengers film

-In 2009, Bruce Timm has expressed interest in an animated film based on the JLA/Avengers crossover limited series.
+In 2009, Bruce Timm expressed interest in an animated film based on the JLA/Avengers crossover limited series.
 As of 2024, no updates have appeared since.

 Crisis on Infinite Earths film

 Animated adaptation by Bruce Timm

 In 2009, Bruce Timm mentioned the possibility of an animated film of Crisis on Infinite Earths.
 A similar project was released in 2024 as the final installment of the DC Animated Movie Universe franchise.

 Live-action adaptation

 In August 2022, when Warner Bros.
-Discovery merger was completed and Walter Hamada began preparations to leave his role as President of DC Films, it was revealed that prior to these events Warner Bros. had been developing a project based on Crisis on Infinite Earths.
+Discovery merger was completed and Walter Hamada began preparations to leave his role as President of DC Films, it was revealed that before these events Warner Bros. had been developing a project based on Crisis on Infinite Earths.
 The plot would have similarly incorporated the multiverse and iterations of the main characters from alternate realities.
 Following Hamada's departure from the studios, the project's future realization is dependent on Gunn and Safran's plans for the franchise.